 In the mean time, I’ve had some interesting discussions with a couple of colleagues about the need for some kind of private space versus the open networks at hand and how they can affect students work and even their career afterwards.
 Important concerns were raised about the need for a “safe” environment where students can learn and reflect.
 Throwing everything into the open could provide the attitude of displaying only the successes that occurred, instead of a true learning curve displaying both the successes and failure.
 Something to think about.

 Just had my first DS tutorial with my supervisor professor Guy Merchant.
 We had a great talk on my work so far.
 We started of by discussing my research questions for the DS and then looking at the text itself to see how I structured it to tell my story.
-As we walked through my DS, I was glad to hear that my so far was solid.
+As we walked through my DS, I was glad to hear that my work so far was solid.
 Professor Merchant had some helpful tips and new sources for me to explore.
-This new view on my work was most welcome because it added a new and fresh perspective on the matter.
+These new points of view were most welcome because it added a new and fresh perspective on the matter.
 Suddenly new path became visible!
 An overview:

 - The ladder of activity for users of online social media (Bernoff 2010) suggests progression, but is that the case?
 Do we all aspire to be creators?
 Can we be a creator in one field and just a spectator in another?

 - Axel Bruns - Blogs, Wikipedia, Second Life, and Beyond: From Production to Produsage

 - James Gee – his work on affinity spaces.